D3V-D/roma-browser/README.md

 - Home Sceen Image *
 - Host Search Engine
 - Better landing page
-- Tab system
 - Domain
 - On full screen the browserview should take up 100% of the screen. *
-- Add loading indication.
 - Optimize for speed (later).
 - Add Roma theme to UI.
+- Add settings (theme, history, etc.)